A representation of exchangeable hierarchies by sampling from real trees

-Here, $\Xi([1])$ is the trivial hierarchy on $[1]$.
-Note that (\ref{eppf-prob}) and (\ref{symmetry-p}) together say that $\mathbb{P}(\Pi_n = \pi_n)$ is a function of the equivalence class of $\pi_n$, two partitions of $[n]$ being equivalent if and only if they have the same block sizes.
-Formula (\ref{symmetry-h}) likewise asserts that $\mathbb{P}(\H_n = H)$ only depends on the equivalence class of $H$, i.e. the shape of the graph of $H$.
-To strengthen the analogy between (\ref{consistency-h}) and (\ref{consistency-p}) we may write $\lambda \nearrow \Lambda$ for $\lambda, \Lambda \in \mathtt{C}$ to mean
+Here, $\Xi(\{1\})$ is the trivial hierarchy on $\{1\}$.
+Formula (\ref{symmetry-h}) asserts that $\Pr(\H_n = H)$ only depends on the shape of the graph of $H$.
+We call $h$ the \emph{exchangeable hierarchy probability function} (EHPF) representation of the law of $(\H_n,\, n\ge1)$.
+This is analogous to the representation of exchangeable partitions by EPPFs, discussed in \cite{MR1337249} and \cite[Chapters 2 \& 3]{MR2245368}, or that of exchangeable compositions via consistent composition structures \cite{MR1457625}.

-and rewrite (\ref{consistency-p}) accordingly.
-We remark that the two relations on $\mathtt{S}$ and on $\tC$ that are both denoted $\nearrow$, both turn these respective spaces into graded graphs or lattices in the sense of \cite{MR1984868}, and that the problem characterizing exchangeable hierarchies on $\mathbb{N}$ (solved by Theorem \ref{main-1} of the present work) and the problem of characterizing exchangeable partitions of $\mathbb{N}$ (solved by Kingman's Theorem \ref{part-rep}), are equivalent to characterizing the classes of bounded, positive harmonic functions on these lattices.
+Under the relation $\nearrow$, the space of rooted tree shapes becomes a graded graph or lattice, in the sense of \cite{MR1984868}.
+In this framework, the problem of characterizing exchangeable hierarchies on $\N$ (solved by Theorem \ref{thm:tree_constr}) is equivalent to characterizing the class of bounded, positive harmonic functions on this lattice.
 See \cite[Chapter 0]{MR1984868} for much more on this topic.